Italy tax break scheme for impatriates (“Lavoratori Impatriati”)

 Applicability period of the impatriate tax relief in Italy

-The Italy tax break for impatriates was originally meant to cover workers repatriating to Italy or foreigners moving their residency there from the 2020 Italian tax year.
+The Italy tax break for impatriates originally applied to workers moving their residency to Italy from the 2019 tax year, provided eligibility requirements were met at that time.

 The process involved in claiming the Italy tax break for impatriates